During the lease term in Northern Virginia

 - Supply necessary services, or

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before entering the rental home.
-However, Nesbitt Realty can and will enter the rental property without renter consent in emergency situations.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to entering the rental property.
+However, Nesbitt Realty can and will come into the rental property without renter consent in emergency situations.
 We will never abuse the right of entrance or use it to agitate tenants in Northern Virginia.
-Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will only go into at reasonable hours of the day, except in an emergency.

 Landlord Reference